 4. Performance Incentives Lead to Higher Performance and Motivation

 Employees are looking for more than just a paycheck and holiday bonus.
 More and more employees are prioritizing employee experience.
 While virtual events, employee resource groups, and mental health days have been gaining popularity, performance incentives also provide staff with a fun and memorable experience, all while increasing productivity!
 When implemented effectively, performance incentives increase team performance by as much as 44%.
-Rewards programs also attract high-performing candidates, boosting productivity and positive perceptions of your employer brand.
+Rewards programs also attract high-performing candidates, boosting productivity and enhancing employer branding.

 Many organizations use the Cooleaf platform to adopt performance incentives for these reasons.
 For example, Shipt uses rewards to encourage team members to hit weekly benchmarks and deliver better customer service.
 Employees trade in points for items in a store or use points for gift cards!
 Read how Shipt adopted performance incentives.